Behzod010/Jarvis/readme.md

 # 🤖 MARK XXXVII (37)
-### The Ultimate Cross-Platform Personal AI Assistant — By FatihMakes
+### The Ultimate Cross-Platform Personal AI Assistant — By Behzod010

 A real-time voice AI that can hear, see, understand, and control your computer — on any OS.
 Supporting Windows, macOS, and Linux.
 Local execution.
 Zero subscriptions.
 Engineered for total autonomy.